Emre-Sari/methodDemosInJava/README.md

     }
 }
 ```
-### method that finds whether the array that comes to it as a parameter is sequential;
+### Method that finds whether the array that comes to it as a parameter is sequential;
-### kendisine parametre olarak gelen dizinin sıralı olup olmadığını bulan method;
+### Kendisine parametre olarak gelen dizinin sıralı olup olmadığını bulan method;
 ```java
 public class serialMethods {
     public static void main(String[] args) {